miguelarbesu/miguelarbesu/content/privacy.md

   image: ""
 ---

-I do not not collect any information from you.
+This site does not collect any information from you, use cookies or display advertising.

-However, Netlify — the platform hosting this site — does.
-You can check their privacy policy [here](https://www.netlify.com/privacy/)
+However, Netlify — the platform hosting this web — does log some data without commercial purposes.
+You can check their privacy policy [here](https://www.netlify.com/privacy/).